Kamarol Ridzuan Mohd Zain

-Kamarol Ridzuan bin Mohd Zain is a Malaysian politician who served as Member of the Negeri Sembilan State Legislative Assembly (MLA) for Paroi since August 2023.
-He is a member of Malaysian Islamic Party (PAS), a component party of Perikatan Nasional (PN) formerly Gagasan Sejahtera (GS) and Pakatan Rakyat (PR) coalitions.
+Kamarol Ridzuan bin Mohd Zain is a Malaysian politician who has served as the Deputy Speaker of the Negeri Sembilan State Legislative Assembly since August 2026 and Member of the Negeri Sembilan State Legislative Assembly (MLA) for Paroi since August 2023.
+He is a member of Malaysian Islamic Party (PAS), a component party of Perikatan Nasional (PN) and formerly Gagasan Sejahtera (GS) as well as Pakatan Rakyat (PR) coalitions.
+He has served as the Division Chief of PAS of Rembau since 2021.
+In the 2026 Negeri Sembilan state election, he is the first Paroi MLA to be reelected since the seat's creation in 2004 and one of the three PAS candidates to be re-elected in Negeri Sembilan state elections in history alongside Mohd Fairuz Mohd Isa in Serting and Abdul Fatah Zakaria in Bagan Pinang.